winleafs/Winleafs/README.md

 ## TODO
 - Figure out why Vibrant sunrise does not work
-- Make a method to reset all settings

 ## Future features (in no particular order):
 - Support multiple devices